nixpkgs-architecture/.github/profile/README.md

 - Authority over nixpkgs is hard to delegate, commit bits give too much power, maybe it could use some splitting up into different repositories
 - The documentation of Nix code is bad, hard to find or non-existent

+Check out [this board](https://github.com/orgs/nixpkgs-architecture/projects/2/views/2) for an up-to-date list of issues that are being considered.

+If you have an idea for an issue that should be considered, please [open a new issue](https://github.com/nixpkgs-architecture/issues/issues/new?assignees=&labels=&template=issue.md&title=), it will be automatically added to the board.

 ### Non-goals

 - Reviewing and merging trivial PRs: Instead of trying to bring down the PR queue, this team should try to find the root cause of such issues and work on fixing those.
 This could mean improving maintainer independence, splitting nixpkgs up or something else